neuefische/web-exercises/sessions/react-global-state/demo-start/README.md

-# React Global State: Demo-End
+# React Global State: Demo-Start

 ## Notes

-- This is the final version of the demo
+- This is the starter version of the demo

 ## Development